Eric Haase Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The Braves have the seventh-ranked team ERA across all league pitching staffs (3.80).
+- The Braves have a 3.80 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to allow the eighth-fewest home runs in baseball (66 total, one per game).
+- Braves pitchers combine to give up the fifth-fewest home runs in baseball (66 total, one per game).

 - Strider (6-2) gets the starting nod for the Braves in his 14th start of the season.
 He's put together a 3.91 ERA in 73 2/3 innings pitched, with 121 strikeouts.

-- In his last appearance on Thursday, the righty went four innings against the New York Mets, allowing eight earned runs while surrendering eight hits.
+- The right-hander's last appearance came on Thursday against the New York Mets, when he went four innings, surrendering eight earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.